Centenary Film Student Nominated as Project FX Film Festival Finalist

 The PROJECT FX Statewide Student Film Festival and Competition is presented by Bank of America and is back for its second year.
 This year’s competition features 20 student-made films, ten from high schools and ten from colleges.
 Out of all the films in the college category, four films come from Montclair State University, two films from Princeton University, and one from each of the following institutions: Rutgers University, Seton Hall University, Ramapo College of New Jersey and Centenary University.
 The film will be voted upon by an esteemed panel of judges, the live festival audience and potentially hundreds of thousands of people voting via social media.
 The Grand Prize Winner will receive a paid internship experience with Sony Pictures Classics.
 The first runner-up will receive a Sony camera and the second runner-up will receive a $500 cash prize.

 The Count Basie Theatre is a non-profit organization whose primary mission is to serve the people of the State of New Jersey by providing a broad spectrum of quality entertainment and education programs that reflect and celebrate the diversity of the region, foster understanding and appreciation for the ennobling power of the performing arts, and create opportunity for cultural enrichment for people at all economic levels.

-Centenary College’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
-The Centenary College School of Professional Studies offers degree programs in two locations: Parsippany and Edison, and at corporate sites throughout New Jersey.
+Centenary University’s main campus is located in Hackettstown, N.J., with its equestrian facility in Washington Township (Morris County).
+The Centenary University School of Professional Studies offers degree programs in two locations: Parsippany and Edison, and at corporate sites throughout New Jersey.
 The School of International Programs recruits international students for study at Centenary and Centenary students for study abroad opportunities.